callysto/hackathon-site/slides/chapter2_01_datastory.md

 type: slides
 ---

-# Using Data Science to Settle an Argument
+# Using data science to settle an argument

 Notes: Hi!
 Follow along in our hypothetical data science example to get a better understanding of how you can use open data and data science in your everyday.